AsteriskAmpersand/Ice-Stable/README.md

 - Power Element Phial: Total Element multiplier decreased to 1.21x (down from 1.45x).
 - Exhaust Phial: Bonus Stun buildup for Sword Mode increased to 10 (up from 5).
 - Sword Mode attacks:
-  - MVs have been increased.
+  - MVs increased.
 See General Changes section for details on individual attacks.
   - Element Modifiers of most attacks increased to 1.20x (up from 1.00x).

 #### 【 General Changes 】 ####